-- A dentist's fees for different types of crowns usually does vary (use the link for examples).
-But typically just by the restoration's type and not the fabrication method used.
+- A dentist’s fees for different types of crowns usually do vary Examples..
+But typically just by the restoration’s type and not the fabrication method used.

 Having said that, due to the expense of the equipment needed to make in-office restorations, a dentist might find that they must charge more for placing in-one-hour crowns than they would for equivalent restorations crafted by a dental laboratory.
 (And therefore have a higher fee than surrounding dentists for all-ceramic crowns in general).

 However, this will most likely be determined by how much of this kind of work the dentist performs.
 High-volume practices will be in a better position to reap the rewards of efficiency and productivity that this technology can offer.